caizoryan/notes/new_talk.md

 A typographic vocabulary encoded as code.

 #### show the stuff
--> Before I talk about it, here are some demos:
+-> So before I dive into the process and the parts of the tool, let me give you a quick demo.
 > shows: demos + the outcomes

 Describe typographic (?)
 Earlier I mentioned that what binds these tool(s) together is a shared vocabulary.
 And this vocabulary is a typographic vocabulary that you get exposed to as a graphic designer.
 And I've been using programming as a tool to probe and understand this design vocabulary by reconstructing it in software.

-// so my first intention was to make an alternative to indesign.
-If you don't know indesign its a software used to make books.
+So my first intention was to make an alternative to Adobe InDesign. which is Adobe's publicaition software.

 But because I was building this thing from scratch I was thinking of words such as recto, verso, grids, page numbers, folios, text boxes, and all of the bits and pieces that constitute this thing called a book.
+I started thinking more about this project in terms of parts of a book that make it a whole and how they relate to one another.

 I'll explain what these words mean in a minute.
-Because I'm going to break these terms down, this is also going to sound a little bit like How to make books 101... but yeah.
+Because I'm going to break these terms down when I get to the parts that make the tool, and its going to sound a little bit like How to make books 101...

 Anywas, I'm at this starting point and I have no conceptions of how these terms will translate from words into a working thing.
 So I was building all of this from scratch,